CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Introduction

 However, existing methods have several limitations.
 Pseudo-labeling (also called self-training) methods heavily rely on the quality of the model's class prediction, thus suffering from confirmation bias where the prediction mistakes would accumulate.
 Self-supervised learning methods are task-agnostic, and the widely adopted contrastive learning~\cite{simclr,moco} may learn representations that are suboptimal for the specific classification task.
 Another branch of methods explore graph-based semi-supervised learning~\cite{teacher_graph,deep_label_prop}, but have yet shown competitive performance especially on larger datasets such as ImageNet~\cite{imagenet}.

 We propose CoMatch, a new semi-supervised learning method that addresses the existing limitations.
 A conceptual illustration is shown in Figure~\ref{fig:overview}.
 In CoMatch, each image has two compact representations: a class probability produced by the classification head and a low-dimensional embedding produced by the projection head.
 The two representations interact with each other and jointly evolve in a co-training framework.
-Specifically, the classification head is trained using memory-smoothed pseudo-labels, where pseudo-labels are smoothed by aggregating information from nearby samples in the embedding space.
-The projection head is trained using contrastive learning on a pseudo-label graph, where samples with similar pseudo-labels are encouraged to have similar embeddings.
+Specifically, the classification head is trained using memory-smoothed pseudo-labels, where pseudo-labels are refined by aggregating information from nearby samples in the embedding space.
+The projection head is trained using contrastive learning on a pseudo-label graph, where samples with similar pseudo-labels are trained to have similar embeddings.
 CoMatch unifies dominant ideas including consistency regularization, entropy minimization, contrastive learning, and graph-based SSL.
-Furthermore, we extend CoMatch with an exponential-moving-average (EMA) model~\cite{moco,mean_teacher} for learning from large-scale data.

 We perform experiments on multiple datasets and compare with state-of-the-art semi-supervised and self-supervised methods.
-We create strong baselines which perform self-supervised pre-training followed by semi-supervised learning.
 CoMatch substantially outperforms all baselines across all benchmarks, especially in label-scarce scenarios.
-On CIFAR-10 with 20 labeled samples, CoMatch outperforms FixMatch~\cite{fixmatch} by 21.77\% in accuracy.
-On STL-10, CoMatch outperforms FixMatch by 19.26\%.
+On CIFAR-10 with 4 labeled samples per class, CoMatch outperforms FixMatch~\cite{fixmatch} by 6.11\% in accuracy.
+On STL-10, CoMatch outperforms FixMatch by 13.27\%.
 On ImageNet with only 1\% of labels, CoMatch achieves a top-1 accuracy of 66.0\% (67.1\% with self-supervised pre-training), whereas the best baseline (MoCov2~\cite{mocov2} followed by FixMatch~\cite{fixmatch}) has an accuracy of 59.9\%.
 Furthermore, we demonstrate that CoMatch achieves better representation learning performance on down-stream image classification and object detection tasks, outperforming both supervised learning and self-supervised learning.